 Policies and procedures were in place for the safeguarding and protection of adults and children at risk of harm.
 The policies included the types and indicators of abuse and distinct referral pathways in the event of a safeguarding issue arising with an adult or child.
 The relevant contact details for onward referral to the local Health and Social Care Trust should a safeguarding issue arise were included.
-The adult safeguarding policy did not fully reflect the regional guidance document entitled 'Adult Safeguarding Prevention and Protection in Partnership' (July 2015).
-Following inspection an electronic copy of this regional guidance document was forwarded to the practice.
-An updated adult safeguarding policy was subsequently forwarded to RQIA which reflected the regional guidance.

-It was confirmed that copies of the regional policy entitled 'Co-operating to Safeguard Children and Young People in Northern Ireland' (March 2016) and the regional guidance document entitled 'Adult Safeguarding Prevention and Protection in Partnership' (July 2015) will both be made available for staff reference.
+It was confirmed that copies of the regional policy entitled 'Co-operating to Safeguard Children and Young People in Northern Ireland' (March 2016) and the regional guidance document entitled 'Adult Safeguarding Prevention and Protection in Partnership' (July 2015) were both available for staff reference.